Petey Williams: Maple Leaf Muscle (2007–2008)

 Following this, Williams formed a team with Steiner and acquired the managerial services of Rhaka Khan in the process.
 Upon forming their alliance, Steiner and Khan put Williams through numerous initiations to prove himself worthy of their team.
 Williams and Steiner faced the Motor City Machine Guns in a tag team match, Petey won after pinning Alex Shelley.
 After the match, Williams had one more initiation to complete.
 Rhaka Khan brought out a black bag that contained a pair of scissors and a shaver.
 Steiner then cut and shaved Williams' hair, and gave him a chainlink headdress similar to Steiner's, cementing Williams' heel turn in the process.
 This also gave emphasis to the nickname "Little Petey Pump", a variation of Steiner's "Big Poppa Pump" nickname.

 Williams later competed in the "Cuffed in the Cage" match at Lockdown, but lost to the eventual winner Eric Young.
 On the April 17 edition of Impact!, Steiner gave him the X Division title shot briefcase.
 Later in the same episode, after Jay Lethal's match against Johnny Devine, Williams attacked Lethal from behind, cashed in the title shot and won his second X Division Championship.
 Two weeks later at a taping of Impact!, Williams' orbital bone was fractured during a match.
 However, Williams recovered from his injury and returned at Slammiversary to successfully defend his title against Kaz and again on the Impact! after Slammiversary.

 At Hard Justice, Williams retained his X Division Championship against Consequences Creed due to interference from Sheik Abdul Bashir.
 At No Surrender on September 14, he lost the X Division title in a triple threat match after Bashir pinned Consequences Creed.
-Upon losing his title, Williams had a face turn when he was attacked by Bashir as well as The Rock 'n Rave Infection.
+Upon losing his title, Williams had a face turn when he was attacked by Bashir as well as Rock 'n Rave Infection.
 Williams would then participate in the Steel Asylum Match at Bound for Glory IV, but came up short as Jay Lethal won.